Efiamotu-1/Vet-clinic/README.md

 # Vet Clinic
 # Description
 > In this project, I used a relational database to create the initial data structure for a vet clinic.
-We created a table to store animals' information, insert some data into it, and query it.
+I created tables to store animals' information, insert some data into it, and query it.

 ## Getting Started